 - Warnings: may be considered a noxious weed or invasive plant in some areas

-It is incredibly easy to grow from seed, but you may be lucky enough to have a patch growing in your garden.
+The lemon balm plant is incredibly easy to grow from seed, but you may be lucky enough to have a patch growing in your garden.
 Because it is a prolific, wild plant, it rarely needs to be propagated in many parts of North America and Europe.

 It likes rich soil that is kept moist and well-drained but will generally tolerate any soil.
 If pests like thrips or whiteflies start to damage the leaves, it’s often because the soil needs attention as the plant isn’t robust enough to withstand them.